 Why are Nigerians Denied a Visa

-Failure to answer questions or giving answers that are inconsistent with what you previously stated in your form may result in an application rejection.
+Failure to answer questions or giving answers that are inconsistent with what you previously stated in your form may result in application rejection.

 The interviewer may also reject an application if they are not convinced that you have enough ties to your home country or sufficient funds to cover expenses for the trip.
 A lack of travel history may also result in denial.
 It is very rare to see the US grant visas to first-time travellers (who are sponsoring the trip themselves).

 Tips to Increase my Chances of Getting a Visa

 In addition to tips I have shared in this article (Dos & Don’ts of Visa Applications in Nigeria), you should ensure that you have entered accurate information in the online form.
 If certain things like travel dates have changed, let the interviewer know the reason for this change.

 Having a good job or business matters too.
 If someone else is covering the expenses for the trip, this also applies.
 You can read more about US Visa Interviews here.

 The interviewer would tell you whether you qualify to get a visa or not at the end of the interview.
 If you do, you will be asked to pick up your visa in about 3-4 working days.

 My US B-2 Visa Application was Rejected.
 When Can I Apply Again?

 You can resubmit your application at any time after refusal with proof to show that some things have changed since the last time you applied.
-You would also have to fill a new visa application and pay the fees again.
+You would also have to file a new visa application and pay the fees again.

 That’s about it for the entire process of applying for a US Visa in Nigeria.
 I hope you find this guide useful.
 Feel free to share your visa experience with me or ask any questions you might have in the comment section.